BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/addons_weakauras.md

 layout: page
 ---

-All these addons and weakauras will increase your performance.
+All these addons and weakauras will improve your performance.

 **Addons:**